missionpinball/missionpinball-website/_events/2018-10-17-chicago-pinball-expo.md

 city: Wheeling, Illinois, USA
 event_link: http://www.pinballexpo.net/
 ---
 No official booth.
-Some MPF users will be there.
+Mark will bring the Nightmare before Christmas and some flyers/stickers.